Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 For each day of research, you must spend 1 gp to cover your expenses.
 This cost is in addition to your normal lifestyle expenses.

+### Training
+You can spend time between adventures learning a new language or training with a set of tools.
+Your DM might allow additional training options.

+First, you must find an instructor willing to teach you.
+The DM determines how long it takes, and whether one or more ability checks are required.

+The training lasts for 250 days and costs 1 gp per day.
+After you spend the requisite amount of time and money, you learn the new language or gain proficiency with the new tool.

 [[Fire-Bolt]]